Tired-Fox/phml/README.md

 </python>
 ```

-This phml python block will adjust the offset so that the python is processed as this:
+This phml python block will adjust the offset so that the python is executed as seen below:

 ```python
 if True: